hzeller/beagleg/G-code.md

 G92.1            | -                    | Reset G92 offset
 G92.2            | -                    | Suspend G92 offset
 G92.3            | -                    | Restore G92 offset

+#### G5 syntax

+G5 creates a cubic B-spline in the XY plane with the X and Y axes only.
+P and Q must both be specified for every G5 command.

+For the first G5 command in a series of G5 commands, I and J must both be specified.
+For subsequent G5 commands, either bot I and J must be specified, or neither.
+If I and J are unspecified, the first control point will be the negation of the previous second control point.

+`G5 X- Y- <I- J-> P- Q-`

+* `X- Y-` - end point of spline (absolute or relative depending on current mode)
+* `I- J-` - relative offset from start point to first control point
+* `P- Q-` - relative offset from end point to second control point

+#### G5.1 syntax

+G5.1 creates a quadratic B-spline in the XY plane with the X and Y axes only.
+Not specifying I or J gives zero offset for the unspecified axis, so one or both must be given.

+`G5.1 X- Y- I- J-`

+* `X- Y-` - end point of spline (absolute or relative depending on current mode)
+* `I- J-` - relative offset from start point to control point

 ### M Codes